torn8to/odom_ws/README.md

   - Visualizing odometry results
   - Publishing robot state

+### phasma_description
+  - The handheld device urdf files for visualization in rviz

+### hesai_description
+  - The handheld device urdf files for the lidar on the handheld platform

-### kindr_ros
+### alphasense_description
-- ROS interface for the Kindr library
+  - The handheld device urdf files for the cameras on the handheld platform
-- Provides message definitions and conversions for kinematic and dynamic quantities

 ## 2023 Hilti SLAM Challenge Dataset